mattkwan-zz/android-xserver/README.md

 To display programs within the X-Server app you need to set the DISPLAY environment variable on your host device.
 Its also highly recommended to use a window manager (i.e. lwm).

+### Build

+This project uses gradle build system, so you just have to open console at project's root folder and `./gradlew build`.

 ### Example

 Starts xfe file browser, 192.178.1.2 should be replaced with te IP of your device: